armno/cmair.space/readme.md

 # a

-A think where I can see Chiang Mai's AQI.
+A thing where I can see Chiang Mai's AQI.
 WIP.

 ## set up